chetanbg1/cbgwork1/README.md

       		makes easier to locate related classes

-access modifiers
+Access modifiers
+-
-//public  --> any one can access across all the classes and packages
-//default --> can access within the package
-//protected --> can access in same package plus other packages having subclasses
-//privtae -->access only with in class what if the method in child class is more restricted than parent  -- > compile time error , can not reduce the visibility of the method
+public  --> any one can access across all the classes and packages default --> can access within the package protected --> can access in same package plus other packages having subclasses privtae -->access only with in class what if the method in child class is more restricted than parent  -- > compile time error , can not reduce the visibility of the method

 Abstraction -->only importent things user can see/ hide all unneccessary things from user --
-//Abstract class -->just a concept --only method declaration no defination
-//now we can have abstract or normal methods
-//we can not create the object of abstact class
-//can have constructors and static methods--> constructor chaining
-//can have final method which will force subclass not to change the body of method
+Abstract class -->just a concept --only method declaration no defination now we can have abstract or normal methods we can not create the object of abstact class can have constructors and static methods--> constructor chaining can have final method which will force subclass not to change the body of method have instance variables - need constructor to initialize them , no such thing in interfaces

 Interface  --> pure abstraction
 --
-//no constructor
-//no method implementations
-//all fields bydefault public, static and final
-//all methods are public and abstract
-//class that implements an interface must implement all the methods declared in the interface
-//support the functionality of multiple inheritance
+abstract methods + static constants no constructor no method implementations all fields bydefault public, static and final all methods are public and abstract class that implements an interface must implement all the methods declared in the interface support the functionality of multiple inheritance

 marker interface - interface having no data members and functions , empty interface
 	eg - serializable , clonable